Find Affordable College Courses

 Union, NJ

-Kean University did quite well in this year’s ranking of the best places for teacher education subject specific students to get a bachelor’s degree.
-It came in at #7 on the list.
+Kean University came in at #7 in this year’s edition of the Best Teacher Education Subject Specific Bachelor’s Degree Schools in New Jersey ranking.
 Located in the suburb of Union, Kean is a public college with a fairly large student population.

 Subject Specific Ed majors at Kean take out an average of $29,903 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $203, based on a 10-year repayment plan.